Who Is Tucker Charles Roe?

 Need Help?
 Call Us Now!

 Do not forget that when you or anyone you know is facing a criminal charge, you have us, the Law Office of Bryan Fagan, by your side to help you build the best defense case for you.
-We will work and be in your best interest for you and we will obtain the best possible outcome that can benefit you.
-We can explain everything you need to know about your trial and how to defend your case best.
-We can help you step by step through the criminal process.
+We will advocate for your best interests and strive for the optimal outcome.
+Our team will explain everything you need to know about your trial and how to effectively defend your case, guiding you through each step of the criminal process.

-Therefore, do not hesitate to call us if you find yourself or someone you know that is facing criminal charges unsure about the court system.
+Therefore, do not hesitate to call us if you find yourself or someone you know who is facing criminal charges unsure about the court system.
 We will work with you to give you the best type of defense that can help you solve your case.
 It is vital to have someone explain the result of the charge to you and guide you in the best possible way.

-Also, here at the Law Office of Bryan Fagan, you are given a free consultation at your convenience.
-You may choose to have your appointment via Zoom, google meet, email, or an in-person appointment; and we will provide you with as much advice and information as possible so you can have the best possible result in your case.
+At the Law Office of Bryan Fagan, our skilled and knowledgeable criminal law attorneys build tailored defense cases to achieve the best possible outcomes for you.
+We also offer a free consultation at your convenience, ensuring you receive the guidance you need.
+You may choose to have your appointment via Zoom, Google Meet, email, or an in-person appointment; and we will provide you with as much advice and information as possible so you can have the best possible result in your case.

 Call us now at (713) 338-2709.